Investing in the Future of Every Single New Yorker: Providing our Older Residents with Safety, Comfort, and Security

 Investing in the Health and Wellbeing of People in Later Life

-According to data from the New York City Department of Health and Mental Hygiene (NYC DOHMH) 2017 Community Health Survey, 57% of older city residents rated their own health as “good,” “very good” or “excellent,” compared to nearly 75% of older New Yorkers statewide.
-Positive perceptions of health vary even more significantly by race and ethnicity with only one third of Latinx and Asian/Pacific Islander older adults in NYC rating their health so highly, as compared to two-thirds of their White and Black counterparts.
+According to data from the NYC DOHMH 2017 Community Health Survey, 57% of older city residents rated their own health as “good,” “very good,” or “excellent,” compared to nearly 75% of older New Yorkers statewide.
+Positive perceptions of health vary even more significantly by race and ethnicity with only one third of Latinx and Asian/Pacific Islander older adults in New York City rating their health so highly, as compared to two-thirds of their White and Black counterparts.

 Older people are particularly vulnerable to communicable diseases due to increased prevalence of underlying health problems and are overrepresented in the number of COVID-19 cases, hospitalizations, and deaths.
 Additionally, physical distancing restrictions have resulted in increased food insecurity, social isolation, and the delay of preventive health care services that can facilitate early detection and treatment of serious conditions.